 top of page

-Nestled in the Souss-Massa-Drâa region, Ouarzazate serves as the gateway to the Moroccan Sahara and is a city I think everyone should visit.
-The rugged beauty of its desert landscapes never fails to enchant, with centuries-old kasbahs and ksours dotting the scenery.
-It has provided a setting for countless films and its production studios are a must-see.
+Surrounded by the spectacular desert scenery of the Souss-Massa-Drâa region, Ouarzazate serves as the gateway to the Moroccan Sahara.
+Its rugged beauty never fails to enchant, with centuries-old kasbahs and ksour dotting the landscape.
+Over the years, Ouarzazate has provided a setting for countless films and its production studios are a must-see.

-The city itself dazzles with its one-of-a-kind architecture.
-Red clay buildings give Ouarzazate an earthy elegance (unlike any other Moroccan city) while its lively markets appear all the more colourful against the desert backdrop.
+The city itself is also notable for its unique architecture and, in my opinion, it's worth a visit if you're travelling between Marrakech and the Sahara.
+Red clay buildings give Ouarzazate an earthy elegance while its lively markets appear all the more colourful against the desert terrain.

 For travellers seeking adventure beyond Marrakech's city limits, Ouarzazate is the perfect jumping-off point.
-Whether you want to ride a camel through the Sahara, hike dramatic gorges or visit palm-studded oases, Ouarzazate is an essential destination for tapping into Morocco's wild spirit.
+Whether you want to ride a camel to a desert camp, hike through dramatic gorges or birdwatch in palm-studded oases, Ouarzazate is an essential destination for tapping into Morocco's wild spirit.

-In this Ultimate Travel Guide to Ouarzazate, discover everything you need to know to experience this desert city to the fullest, from the best things to do and incredible kasbah stays to my top tour recommendations.
+In this Essential Travel Guide to Ouarzazate, discover everything you need to know to experience this desert city to the fullest, from the best things to do and incredible kasbah stays to my top Ouarzazate tour recommendations.

 a crumbling kasbah on a day trip from Ouarzazate